anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 };
 ```

+### Action effect

-The `ActionEffect S I M H A L X C` type defines the results produced by the
+The `ActionEffect S I M H A L X` type defines the results produced by the
 action, which can be

 - Update its environment (while leaving the name unchanged).
 - Produce a set of messages to be sent to other engine instances.
 - Set, discards, or supersede timers.
-- Define new engine instances to be created.
+- Define new engine instances to be created.4

 ```juvix
 type ActionEffect (S I M H A L X : Type) := mkActionEffect {